-Grand Harbour Marina p.l.c. (the "Company") is a public limited liability company domiciled and incorporated in Malta.
-The consolidated financial statements of the Group as at and for the year ended 31 December 2016 comprise the Company and its subsidiary, (together referred to as the "Group") and the Group's beneficial interest of 45% in a joint arrangement, IC Cesme Marina Yatirim, Turizm ve Islemeleri Anonim Sirketi ("IC Cesme").
+Grand Harbour Marina p.l.c. (the "Company") is a public listed company domiciled and incorporated in Malta, with registration number C26891.

-The Group is itself a subsidiary of Camper & Nicholsons Marina Investments Limited ("CNMIL" or the "Parent Company"), a company listed on the AIM of the London Stock Exchange.
+The consolidated financial statements of the Group as at and for the year ended 31 December 2017 comprise the Company and its subsidiary, (together referred to as the "Group") and the Group's beneficial interest of 45% in a joint arrangement, IC Cesme Marina Yatirim, Turizm ve Islemeleri Anonim Sirketi ("IC Cesme").
+The Group is itself a subsidiary of Camper & Nicholsons Marina Investments Limited ("CNMIL" or the "Parent Company").